About the Psychology Major at JBU

 Psychology is the science of behavior and mental processes.
 Thus, courses introduce students to the methods of psychology as a science, psychological language, literature, principles and schools of thought.
 Professors challenge students to consider the relationship between biblical truth and psychological truth.

-Students are introduced to research methods in psychology that stress critical thinking about methodological issues.
-A research seminar gives students the opportunity to develop research skills in a content area with the goal of completing and presenting an empirical research project.
+Psychology students develop skills in research methods, then apply the skills in a research seminar in which they plan and develop an empirical research project.
 Students also have an opportunity to submit their research for publication in the Psychology department's online journal of undergraduate research: Initial Forays in Psychological Science.
-Students may also gain field experience through placement in a variety of off-campus settings in order to gain practical exposure in the professional field.

 What does Heather want to do after graduating from JBU?
 “I’m considering grad school,” she said.
 “I would want to do work in child development or music therapy.”